ericsizemore/simple_tpl/README.md

 These contributions can be made in the form of Issues or [Pull Requests](http://help.github.com/send-pull-requests/) on the [Simple Template Engine repository](https://github.com/ericsizemore/simple_tpl).

-Simple Template Engine is licensed under the MIT license.
-When submitting new features or patches to Simple Template Engine, you are giving permission to license those features or patches under the MIT license.
+Simple Template Engine is licensed under the GNU GPL v3 license.
+When submitting new features or patches to Simple Template Engine, you are giving permission to license those features or patches under the GNU GPL v3 license.

 #### Guidelines